dcc-cc3002/final-reality-java/README.md

 Those characters are the ones you as the user can use.
 We classify these characters as _PlayerCharacters_ and every single one of them have a Hp value, defense and a name.
 In the case of a Black Mage's and White Mage's they also have a Mp value.
-Every _PlayerCharacter_ can also equip a _Weapon_.
+Every _PlayerCharacter_ can also equip ceartain Weapons.

 The user can also instanciate _Weapon_'s.
 There are 5 types of Weapons; Axe's, Sword's, Knives, Bow's and Staff's.
 Every _Weapon_ have a name, a weight and an attack value, and in the case of a Staff it also has a magic damage value.

 There also exists Enemy's.
 An enemy is very similar to a _PlayerCharacter_, but this time the user shouldn't control it.
 An Enemy have a name, defense, Hp, weight and an attack value.
-It differizates from _PlayerCharacter_'s because it cannot equip any weapons.
+It differentiates from _PlayerCharacter_'s because it cannot equip any weapons.

 We consider de group of Enemy's and PlayerCharacter as _GameCharacter_'s.
 Every _GameCharacter_ is cappable of entering